 announced additional changes to COVID-19 guidance for the province.
 As a result,

 changes have been made to the health and safety protocols on school busses.

 Below is a list of measures that we will continue to take on school buses to

 keep students and drivers safe.

 Health and Safety Protocols on School Buses

 - Before every trip, bus drivers, students, parents and staff must self-assess for any COVID-19 symptoms.
-All students and drivers who experience symptoms must self-isolate and stay home.
+All students and drivers who experience symptoms must follow isolation guidance from Toronto Public Health.
 If a child develops symptoms while at school, he/she will not be permitted to return home on a school bus and must be picked up by a parent/guardian or provided a safe alternate means of transportation.

 - Whenever possible, windows will be opened to increase ventilation on the bus.

 - Enhanced cleaning for high touch surfaces (e.g. seats, inside hand railing, interior windows and walls, etc.) will be performed before and after each shift, as well as in between runs.